How to Create or Refine a Content Marketing Strategy

 • Regular Product Updates: Let people know about product updates.
 This is a good way to tie education to your solution.

-• Free Email Course: This is an underrated way to capture email addresses on top of funnel posts.
+• Free Email Course: This is an underrated way to capture email addresses on top-of-funnel posts.
 These can be short—three to five emails in a series—but should be comprehensive.

-• New Subscriber Welcome Series: Let new readers know about your product, what it does and how it can help them.
+• New Subscriber Welcome Series: Let new readers know about your product, what it does, and how it can help them.

 • Free Trial Onboarding Series: Use a blend of help docs and content to get people going.
 They should feel well-equipped and inspired.